daviddwlee84/Stanford-CS224n-NLP/README.md

 12. [X] Information from parts of words: Subword Models - Assignment 5
 13. [X] Modeling contexts of use: Contextual Representations and Pretraining - ELMo, BERT
 14. [X] Transformers and Self-Attention For Generative Models - Self-attention, Transformer
-15. [X] Natural Language Generation - TODO
+15. [X] Natural Language Generation
 16. [ ] Reference in Language and Coreference Resolution
 17. [ ] Multitask Learning: A general model for NLP? - TODO
 18. [ ] Constituency Parsing and Tree Recursive Neural Networks - TODO